MystenLabs/sui/narwhal/benchmark/README.md

 }
 ```

 The first graph ('latency') plots the latency versus the throughput.
 It shows that the latency is low until a fairly neat threshold after which it drastically increases.
-Determining this threshold is crucial to understand the limits of the system.
+Determining this threshold is crucial to understanding the limits of the system.

 Another challenge is comparing apples-to-apples between different deployments of the system.
 The challenge here is again that latency and throughput are interdependent, as a result a throughput/number of nodes chart could be tricky to produce fairly.
 The way to do it is to define a maximum latency and measure the throughput at this point instead of simply pushing every system to its peak throughput (where latency is meaningless).
 The second graph ('tps') plots the maximum achievable throughput under a maximum latency for different numbers of nodes.